aliyamerali/enigma/README.md

 ## Enigma
-Enigma is a Ruby program for encrypting, decrupting, and cracking text encrypted with a Caesar Cipher encryption algorithm.
+Enigma is a Ruby program for encrypting, decrypting, and cracking text encrypted with a Caesar Cipher encryption algorithm.
 It was built to meet the project requirements of the [Turing School Module 1 final project](https://backend.turing.edu/module1/projects/enigma/).

 Class, module, and method descriptions can be found [here](https://docs.google.com/spreadsheets/d/1AdLbTNUh2KaiZHzzMIwzNOTh9tHuZ24j1iTbzbfKqlg/edit?usp=sharing)